Main Content

 phased.PartitionedArray

-Phased array partitioned into subarrays
+Partition phased array into subarrays

 Description

-You can also specify a PartitionedArray object as the value of the SensorArray or Sensor property of objects that perform beamforming, steering, and other operations.
+You can also specify a phased.PartitionedArray System object as the value of the SensorArray or Sensor property of objects that perform beamforming, steering, and other operations.

 Properties

-Specify the subarray selection as an M-by-N matrix.
+Specify the subarray selection as a M-by-N real-valued matrix.
 M is the number of subarrays and N is the number of elements in the array.
 Each row of the matrix corresponds to a subarray and each entry in the row indicates whether or not an element belongs to the subarray.
 When the entry is zero, the element does not belong to the subarray.
 A nonzero entry represents a complex-valued weight applied to the corresponding element.
 Each row must contain at least one nonzero entry.

 The phase center of each subarray is at the subarray geometric center.
 The SubarraySelection and Array properties determine the geometric center.